 That recovery was fast.
 I did not take any pain killers after the surgery, and the wound healed extremely fast.
 My surgeon told me that the recovery from the second surgery would be 1/10 of the first.
 He was correct.

 Does your shoulder still feel sore compared to before you broke your collarbone?
 Have you had any further problems?

 I am 1.5 years out, and I still have some tenderness in certain spots along the collarbone.
 I don’t like people to touch me or grab my neck/collarbone area.
 And I still have some nerve damage in the skin near the incision – but that has been improving.
-Apparently for some people this returns to normal or near normal – and for others it never repairs.
+Apparently, for some people this returns to normal or near-normal and for others, it never repairs.
 Today, I am now back at the gym working hard to gain back the muscle mass I lost.
-When I work out, I get some of the frozen shoulder stiffness back – but its not big deal.
+When I work out, I get some of the frozen shoulder stiffness back – but it’s not a big deal.